-ECM vs Content Service Platform
+ECM vs CSP (Content Service Platform)

-Single vs Connected Information Sources
+1- Single vs Connected Information Sources

 As mentioned above, ECM systems were designed with the main focus of having all organization digital content stored in a single repository.

 Did you know 52% of organizations have 3 or more ECM/DM/RM systems, and 22% have 5+ systems.Tweet

-CSP connects all information source and allows users to access content stored in an old ECM system.
+CSP connects all information sources and allows users to access content stored in an old ECM system.

-Multiple End Points
+2- Multiple End Points

 Content services platforms focus on delivering information to the right recipients (users, legacy applications, etc.) at the right time and the right place.

-One Center API
+3- One Center API

-Additionally, these API or REST services can offer your organization the power to integrate with totally different line of business applications used across departments.
+Additionally, these API or REST services can offer your organization the power to integrate with a totally different line of business applications used across departments.

-Integration with 3rd Party Applications
+4- Integration with 3rd Party Applications

 Today employees use a variety of business applications during their day to day activities and content services platform provide integration with most common line of business applications to move content around.
 Major integrations available are with Office365, SAP, Salesforce, EFSS tools, etc.